dpw/kvm-hello-world/README.md

 system.  qemu predates KVM, and can also operate independently of it, performing CPU virtualization in software instead.

-But if you want to learn about the details of LVM, qemu is not a great resource.
+But if you want to learn about the details of KVM, qemu is not a great resource.
 It's a big project with a lot of features and support for emulating many devices.